bryceandy/laravel_pesapal/README.md

         $transaction = Pesapal::getTransactionDetails($merchantReference, $trackingId);
         Payment::modify($transaction);

-        // If there was a status change and the status is not PENDING if($pesapalNotification == "CHANGE"){
+        // If there was a status change and the status is not 'PENDING' if($pesapalNotification == "CHANGE"){

             //Here you can do multiple things to notify your user that the changed status of their payment